ickarakurt/cemkarakurt/src/content/blog/date-time-software-development-complexities-concerns.md

   - software-development
   - backend
   - frontend
-description:
-  Learn about concerns, possible problems, and edge cases with date and time in software development.
+description: Explore the complexities and concerns of handling date and time in software development, including edge cases and potential pitfalls.
 ---

 If you are a software developer, you have probably worked with dates and times at some point in your career.
 Dates and times are important concepts in [**software development**](https://cemkarakurt.com/tags/software-development/ "software development"), and there are many concerns and `edge cases` that you need to be aware of when working with them.
 Specifically, if you are working on a project that involves `time-sensitive` data, such as financial transactions, event scheduling, real-time monitoring, booking, etc., you need to be extra careful with how you handle dates and times.